Program duration: 5-6 weeks from mid-June – early August (tentative)

 Students will also have the opportunity to meet with community leaders, and representatives of non-profit organizations.
 The academic residency will be complemented by an educational tour that will take participants to another area of the U.S. where they will meet with local, state, private, and nonprofit organizations working in the field.

-The Study of the U.S. Institutes on Civic Engagement will provide participants with an overview of how citizens have shaped U.S. history, government, and society both as individuals and groups.
-The academic program will define civic engagement, examine its development in the United States, and explore topics such as citizenship, community building, economic development, grassroots activism, political leadership, and volunteerism.
-The Institute will also have content dedicated to developing skills for journalism, story-telling, and media literacy.
-To the extent possible, academic sessions will be complemented with hands-on sessions or workshops designed to build skills in the topics mentioned above.
-The Institutes will encourage participants to develop innovative and practical plans to become engaged citizens in their own communities.
+The Study of the U.S. Institute on Civic Engagement, hosted by Michigan State University, will provide participants with an overview of how citizens have shaped U.S. history, government, and society both as individuals and groups.
+The academic program will define civic engagement; examine its development in the United States; and explore topics such as citizenship, community building, economic development, grassroots activism, political leadership, and volunteerism.
+Academic sessions will be complemented with hands-on sessions or workshops designed to build skills in the topics mentioned above.
+The Institute will encourage participants to develop innovative and practical plans to become engaged citizens in their own communities.
+Academic activities will be supplemented with a study tour to Seattle, Washington.
+Should conditions allow, the SUSIs for Student Leaders from Europe will begin with an Opening Forum in Washington, D.C., bringing together participants in all two Institutes for networking, foundational leadership skills development, and exploring relevant topics from multi-regional perspectives.

 The Department of State will cover all participant costs, including: program administration; domestic travel and ground transportation; book, cultural, mailing and incidental allowances; and housing and subsistence.